Two female entities are spending their after-life here for their own reasons.

 Francis and Julia put the best in their home, from the stencil-painted medieval designs on the ceilings to the enameled glass panes, plasterwork, marble mantels and custom-made furniture from New York.

-In 1884, Julia sold Loudoun to Colonel William Cassius Goodloe and wife, and moved in with her daughter and son-in-law, Maria Hunt Dudley and Dr. Benjamin Dudley.
+In 1884, Julia sold Loudoun to Colonel William Cassius Goodloe and his wife, and moved in with her daughter and son-in-law, Maria Hunt Dudley and Dr. Benjamin Dudley.
 The Goodloe family enjoyed living in Loudoun House from 1884 to 1921.
 J.F.
 Bailey was the next owner, but he only lived there a few years before he sold it and its property to the City of Lexington in the 1920s.
 Lexington transformed this beautiful building into a community center, and the home’s extensive grounds into Castlewood Park.

-In 1984, Loudon became the home of the Lexington Art League, an organization who actively promotes the arts through shows, classes and events held here.
+In 1984, Loudoun became the home of the Lexington Art League, an organization who actively promotes the arts through shows, classes and events held here.
 The city still owns the property, but leases the building to this fine organization.

 HISTORY OF MANIFESTATIONS